Customer satisfaction measurement - UKCSI Business Benchmarking

 - The process is designed to be completed over a two to six month period

-- Survey your customers, using the same questions as the UKCSI
+- Survey your customers, in both a B2C or B2B environment, using the same questions as the UKCSI

 - Collation and scoring of customer responses to questions which are based on the top 20 customer priorities

-- Chart the results, based on responses of 100 or more of your customers
+- Chart the results, based on the responses of your customers: 100 or more in a B2C environment (200 recommended), 70 responses or more in a B2B environment

 - Gain a customer satisfaction rating benchmarked nationally and by your industry sector